Indirect Gas Fired Softwood Kilns

 - Higher uptime for using your kiln

-Our kilns come with reliability features such as; corrosion resistant aluminum cabinets, dehumidification coils specially coated to withstand the acids and harsh atmosphere, stainless steel cold coils and tubing, as well as many other features that make your system last longer and perform better.
+Our kilns come with reliability features such as; corrosion-resistant aluminum cabinets, dehumidification coils specially coated to withstand the acids and harsh atmosphere, stainless steel cold coils, and tubing, as well as many other features that make your system last longer and perform better.

 Dehumidification Softwood Dry Kilns

-Nyle is best known for the innovative dehumidification dry kiln systems.
+Nyle is best known for its innovative dehumidification dry kiln systems.
 Nyle built and patented the first DH systems that allowed kilns to operate at the same temperatures as conventional steam and gas kilns.

 A single Nyle dehumidification kiln drying unit can pull up to 20,000 pounds of water each day in a dry kiln.
 You can combine multiple units in a kiln to increase the capacity even further.
 Dehumidification drying means drying your boards for only pennies per square foot.

-Dehumidification kilns are the most energy efficient and economical drying method for most applications.
+Dehumidification kilns are the most energy-efficient and economical drying method for most applications.